jim-kinter/csat-construction-safety-analytics-tool/README.md

 **I kindly ask** that if you use or modify CSAT in your own projects, you:

 - Give credit by keeping the copyright notice
 - Let me know!
-I'd love to hear how it's being used — email me at [your email] or open an issue here.
+I'd love to hear how it's being used — email me at jkinter-at-gmail-dot-com or open an issue here.

 Thank you for respecting the spirit of open collaboration.